Know Before You Go: Construction on the Van Buren Bridge may result in heavy traffic at rush hour. Click here to learn more.

 May is Oregon Wine Month!

 What better way to celebrate Oregon Wine Month this May than to explore the wineries in and around Corvallis?
 Corvallis literally translates into “Heart of the Valley.”
-The Willamette Valley wineries were declared one of the top 50 global places to explore in Time Magazine’s The World's Greatest Places of 2023.
+The Willamette Valley wineries were declared one of the top 50 global places to explore in Time Magazine’s The World's Greatest Places.
 Since Corvallis is the heart of Oregon’s wine valley, you’ll want to stay here and try them all!

 An insider tip from one of the vintners for coming to this area is that you often have easy traffic, places to park, and incredible vistas.